mtcs/rnet/README.md

 * __Cmake__ is a cross-platform free software program for managing the build process of software using a compiler-independent method.

-> For Mac OS users:

-> Calling gcc in the command line actually calls for XCode's LLVM, which uses clang and does not currently support openMP.
-To compile you must first download a working version of gcc (with homebrew?) and set cmake to work with it:

-> `CC=[path-to-gcc] CXX=[path-to-g++] cmake ../src`

-> For Windows users:

-> MinGW compiler is also compatible with RNet though, it needs to be properly installed.
-Some details should also be observed.
-For more information goto our [Compile in Windows Wiki](http://github.com/mtcs/rnet/wiki/Windows-Compilation).
-Compiling in Cygwin, instead of compiling in native windows, is recommended.

 ### Optional: